eclipse-opendut/opendut/doc/src/user-manual/cleo/index.md

 By using a terminal you will be able to configure your resources via CLEO.

 CLEO can currently access the following resources:
-- Cluster-configurations
+- Cluster configurations
-- Cluster-deployments
+- Cluster deployments
 - Peers
 - Devices (DuTs)
-- Container-executor
+- Container executors

 Every resource can be created, listed, described and deleted.
 Some have additional features such as an option to generate a setup-key or search through them.